Charlotte Hornets

 The Charlotte Hornets are an American professional basketball team based in Charlotte, North Carolina.
-The Hornets compete in the National Basketball Association (NBA) as a member of the league's Eastern Conference Southeast Division, and play their home games at the Spectrum Center in Uptown Charlotte.
-The Hornets are mainly owned by Basketball Hall of Famer Michael Jordan, who acquired a controlling interest in the team in 2010.
+The Hornets compete in the National Basketball Association (NBA) as a member of the Southeast Division of the Eastern Conference.
+The team plays its home games at the Spectrum Center.

 The Charlotte Hornets franchise was established in 1988 as an expansion team owned by George Shinn.
-In 2002, Shinn moved the Hornets to New Orleans as an expansion team.
-They continued to play as the Hornets until 2013, when they changed their name to the New Orleans Pelicans.
+In 2002, Shinn moved the franchise to New Orleans.